CANDLE Syndrome

 What Is CANDLE Syndrome?

-CANDLE syndrome is very rare.
-There are only 60 known cases in the world, according to experts at the Autoinflammatory Alliance.
+It’s very rare.
+There are only 60 known CANDLE syndrome cases in the world.

-Changes to the PSMB8 gene are usually the cause of CANDLE syndrome.
-These changes lead to a buildup of protein waste products and cause other cells to malfunction, according to the American Journal of Medical Genetics.
+Changes to the PSMB8 gene are mostly the cause of CANDLE syndrome.
+These changes lead to a buildup of protein waste products and cause other cells to malfunction.

 It's hard to diagnose CANDLE syndrome without genetic testing.
-And because it's an autoimmune condition, testing is sometimes inconclusive.
+And because it's an autoimmune disease, testing is sometimes inconclusive.

 • Various proteasome disability syndromes.